 Starting before you’re ready is actually a marketing strategy.

 It’s a strategy that you can use to build a business and generate customers before you’ve even launched.

 And I’m going to show you how.

 Next week, on Tuesday, November 15th, I’m opening enrollment to The Crowdfunding Factory.
-(Update: Enrollment is now closed for 2016.
-Get on the list to be notified when enrollment opens in late 2017.)
+(Update: Enrollment is now closed.)

 This online training program is for fashion entrepreneurs who want to launch or grow their brands with the help of a Kickstarter campaign.